 Example 1: Crocuses in the Shade

-Using the range of colours, shades and hues, starting chromatically from warm to cool, this palette took several remixes.
+Use a range of colours, shades and hues.
+Starting chromatically from warm to cool.
+This palette took several remixes.

 I ended up with a gorgeous split complementary palette, from the dark blue of the shade to the vibrant orange and yellow of the flowers.